 Who told you it’s boring?

 In my 20s, I made it my mission to have no mission.
-I looked at people who repeated the same habits as dull, lifeless, on the borderline of dementia, even.
+I looked at people who repeated the same habits as dull, lifeless, even on the borderline of dementia.
 Mindless automatons.
 I wanted to live a wild adventure, spontaneously, staying out and getting up when I pleased.
 Those people who lived the same lives every day?
 Not for me, thanks very much.

-Living with that mindset eventually led me into predictable emotions: angry about my lack of success, frustrated because I didn’t know what to do with my life, and clinically depressed because I was destroying my brain chemistry with “Spontaneous and Fun!” drinking, irregular sleep habits, and a bachelor’s diet of sandwiches and meat and potatoes.
+Living with that mindset eventually led me to predictable emotions: angry about my lack of success, frustrated because I didn’t know what to do with my life and clinically depressed because I was destroying my brain chemistry with “Spontaneous and Fun!” drinking, irregular sleep habits and a bachelor’s diet of sandwiches, meat and potatoes.
 I felt less like Richard Branson and more like Bill Murray in Groundhog Day.

 Habits do take work and persistence, so what’s the payoff?
 If I accomplish nothing else in this article, I hope to help you see clearly that great habits bring great joy.